kmatton/ASR-Helper/asr-models-support/Microsoft/README.md

 5. Create a text file specifing the ids and filepaths of the audio files you want to transcribe.
 Each line of the file should be of the form `<audio file id> <path to audio file>` where a single space separates the two items.
 6. To transcribe the files, run this command: python speech_to_text.py --audio_files <path to your text file from step #5> --output_dir <directory to output transcriptions to>
+In addition to the transcribed text, this will produced model confidence scores for each speech segment detected, the timing within the audio file for each segment detected, and word-level timing information.
 See the script for more details on the arguments and other optional arguments you can use.

 #### Extensions